Get to Know Dr. Hugh Auchincloss

-His son became a third-generation surgeon, establishing his own niche today with robotics and a minimally invasive approach to treating patients.
+As a third-generation surgeon, Auchincloss has established his own niche today with robotic surgery and a minimally invasive approach to treating patients.
 It often leads to quicker post-surgery recovery and shorter hospital stays.

-The thoracic surgery program at MGH is part of a multidisciplinary team that designs an individualized plan for each patient it sees.
+Auchincloss is part of a thoracic surgery program at Massachusetts General Hospital and a multidisciplinary team that designs an individualized plan for each patient it sees.
 The program is one of the most experienced in the world today at treating lung cancer with genetic mutations.

 His clinical interests also include esophageal cancer, gastroesophageal reflux disease, achalasia, thymoma, tumors of the mediastinum and the surgical treatment of myasthenia gravis.